cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Examples
 ^^^^^^^^

-We now look at the example modulefiles for the homebrewed flavors strategies.
+We now look at the example modulefiles for the *Homebrewed flavors* strategy.
 To use the examples, you must
 #.
 Set (and export) ``MOD_GIT_ROOTDIR`` to where you git-cloned the modules source
 #.
 Do a ``module purge``, and then set your ``MODULEPATH`` to: